 With Asp.Net Core things are a little bit different.
 You now have your hub and underneath you have a thing called “Connection handler”.
 This is the thing that knows how to handle connections coming in on one side and then dispatch that off, create the hub instance, find the hub methods, pass those connections in.
 That’s all covered by

 HubConnectionHandler.
-Underneath that you have this dispatcher type which is the thing that given a HTTP connection, turns that into the thing a hub connection handler can understand.
+Underneath that, you have this dispatcher type which is the thing that given an HTTP connection, turns that into the thing a hub connection handler can understand.
 And that all sits on top of routing which is used in MVC.

 You may ask a question, why do we have all these layers in the new SignalR?
 Because SignalR, is server and transport agnostic.
 Old SignalR was tied to HTTP, it really wasn’t transport agnostic.
 All available transport protocols were HTTP based.
 We couldn’t do non HTTP protocols.
 But that’s not true with the new SignalR.
 It cares about connections.
 Now it can work with different server level transports like